mshunger/css_intro/README.md

 - have the necessary packages (see packages.R) installed
 ## this might be helpful:
 - have git working on your machine
-- install the conda environment provided with this repository
+- install the conda environment provided with this repository (because it takes some time to install!)
 - EXC:
     - register with the Telegram API and have your credentials ready
     - register with the Twitter API and have your credentials ready